nuvolos-cloud/nuvolos-cli/docs/quickstart.md

 The `-n` argument is an optional parameter to set the node pool where the application should run.
 For further reference see [Launching scaled apps](launch_scaled_apps.md).

-You can list all running apps with the `nuvolos apps command`:
+You can list all running apps with the `nuvolos apps running` command:

 ```
 nuvolos apps running